 Shakespeare in American Communities began in 2003 as a project of the National Endowment for the Arts aiming to conduct the largest tour of Shakespeare in American history.
 Seven professional theater companies were chosen to tour Shakespeare's plays to all 50 states, conducting educational activities in community middle and high schools across the nation.
 That first tour reached many communities that have little opportunity to experience live, professional theater.
 The NEA also partnered with the Department of Defense to present Shakespeare at military bases in 14 states, and produced a comprehensive multimedia toolkit for educators.

 In its second year, the program expanded to involve 21 theater companies and to focus on encouraging the next generation of audiences in the U.S. to attend and appreciate live theater.
-This new focus, Shakespeare for a New Generation, has carried the program since the start of the 2004-2005 season.
+This new focus has carried the program since the start of the 2004-2005 season.

-Annually through Shakespeare for a New Generation selected companies receive grants of approximately $25,000 to support performances and educational activities.
-These funds have enabled theater companies to offer more performances to schools, reach more students, and much more.
-It has expanded the geographic reach of their touring programs and provided improved access to the arts for underserved schools.
+Annually, selected companies receive grants of generally $25,000 to support performances and educational activities.
+These funds have enabled professional theater companies to offer more performances to middle- and high-school students, reach more schools, and much more.
+It has expanded the geographical reach of their programs and provied improves acess to the arts for underserved schools.

-Shakespeare for a New Generation is helping to build future audiences by educating and inspiring students to become informed theatergoers and active participants within the arts and civic organizations that bring distinction to their communities.
-The prestige of a Shakespeare for a New Generation grant has allowed theater companies to leverage new connections with funders as well as teachers, school boards, and local arts agencies.
+Shakespeare in American Communities is helping to buld future audiences by education and inspiring student to become infrmed theatergoers and active participants with the arts and civis organizations that bring distinction to their communities.
+The prestige of support from this national program has allowed theater companies to leverage new connections with funders as well as teachers, school boards, and local arts agencies.

-Through additional contributions from the Office of Juvenile Justice and Delinquency Prevention, U.S. Department of Justice, Shakespeare for a New Generation broadened its reach during the 2009-2010 and 2010-2011 seasons.
-These funds supported highly-qualified theater companies across the country that had partnerships with the juvenile justice system to bring theater activities that focused on Shakespeare for at-risk youth.
+Through additional contributions from the Office of Juvenile Justice and Delinquency Prevention, U.S. Department of Justice, Shakespeare in American Communities broadened its reach during the 2009-2010 and 2010-2011 seasons.
+These funds supported highly-qualified theater companies across the country that had partnerships with the juvenile justice system to bring theater activities that focus on Shakespeare to at-risk youths.